 The Welsh Black is the only breed of cattle native to Wales.
 As with most native breeds, the origins of Welsh Black cattle are a little unclear.
 That being said, Welsh Black cattle have been bred in Wales for over a millennium and it is highly likely that the breed was roaming the hills and mountains in pre-Roman Britain.

 In ancient Britain, Welsh Black cattle were a highly prized commodity.
 Often used as currency, the breed was referred to as, ‘the black gold from the Welsh hills’.
-Having successfully sold the animals at English markets, drovers would return to Wales laden with money.
-The drovers were targeted by thieves and the fear of robbery led to the formation of the ‘Bank of the Black Ox’.
+Drovers who had successfully sold the animals at English markets would return to Wales laden with money.
+These drovers were targeted by thieves and the fear of robbery led to the formation of the ‘Bank of the Black Ox’.
 This establishment eventually became Lloyds Bank.

 Today, Welsh Black cattle are still very much at home in rough, rocky high ground or in green lowland pastures.
-This dual purpose breed is now established throughout the UK and you will find herds of Welsh Black cattle in a diverse range of countries which include; Australia, Canada, Germany, Jamaica, New Zealand, Saudi Arabia, and Uganda.
+This dual purpose breed is now established throughout the UK and you will find herds of Welsh Black cattle in a diverse range of countries.
+The breed is thriving in; Australia, Canada, Germany, Jamaica, New Zealand, Saudi Arabia, and Uganda.

 Welsh Black cattle characteristics

 For many, many years there were two distinctive strains of Welsh Black.
 For beef there was a stocky north Wales and for dairy, a south Wales (or Castlemartin) animal.
 The present day animal combines the best of both with an emphasis on beef production.

 Most Welsh Blacks vary from rusty black to jet black in colour.
 The appearance of the red recessive gene can sometimes lead to a red animal being born.
 (It will have no black genes.)
 The number of naturally polled Welsh Blacks is increasing.